czarrar/connectir_web/doc/cwas/index.md

 If you find these scripts useful for your research, please consider citing our forthcoming paper:

 > Shehzad Z, Kelly C, Reiss PT, Emerson JW, McMahon K, Copland DA, Castellanos FX, Milham MP.
 An Analytic Framework for Connectome-Wide Association Studies.
-Submitted.
+Under Review.